realJayNay/ost-kit-php-client/README.md

 // List all transfers
 $tansfers = $ost->listTransfers(true);

-// more examples to come; have a look at the phpdoc in the meanwhile :)
+// more examples to come; have a look at the phpdoc in the meanwhile: https://realjaynay.github.io/ost-kit-php-client/ :)
 ```

 ## Using the library via packagist